Learn one, forget three: How to use FuelPHP's Image class

 $image = Fuel\Core\Image::load('/path/to/image', false, 'jpg');

-The third argument allows you to specify the extension.
+The third argument allows you to specify the file extension.

-If you want to edit a file without an extension, you have no choice but to check it in binary, so you'll need to use a little ingenuity.
+If you're editing a file without an extension, you'll have to check it in binary format, which requires some ingenuity.

-The second argument is only valid for GD, and I wasn't sure how to use it.
+The second argument is only valid for GD, and I couldn't figure out its purpose.

 In this case, you cannot add or overwrite the config, so you need to create a proper configuration file in advance